 IATA maintains that aviation security policy cannot rely on an "one-size-fits-all" approach.
 We must learn from the evolving threats in terms of high-risk focus areas and anticipate the growing movement of passenger and cargo traffic.

-Find out about our principal policy positions on key security topics and our stance on Human Trafficking.
+Find out about our positions on key security issues.